libvips/libvips/_posts/2017-11-28-What's-new-in-8.6.md

 ## Image format improvements

-As usual the image load and save operations have had a large set of
+As usual, the image load and save operations have had a large number of
 improvements:

 * The FITS loader supports images with leading non-image HDUs, credit to